 It’s been a few winters since I was last in Paris, but I can’t help dream about revisiting constantly.
 Although I’ve only been to the city twice, both times were during winter, so I like to think I know a thing or two about what to wear in Paris in winter.

 Maybe it’s a cliche, but I love Paris.
 I love the people (don’t believe the people who say Parisians aren’t friendly, it’s all LIES!).
 I love the food.
 Macarons, fresh baguettes, pate, stinky cheese, and amazing coffee.
 I love the cafe culture and the history and the parks.
 I love the big monuments and the tiny side streets with local butchers and bakers.
+You never need a reason to visit Paris, Paris alone is reason enough.

 Weather in Paris in Winter